Scott Servais’ ‘realistic’ expectations for 2021 are accurate, but not what Mariners fans want to hear

 One thing you gotta give Mariners general manager Jerry Dipoto and manager Scott Servais is that they keep it honest.
 It might not be honesty that the ticket office is thrilled to hear each offseason, but the candor still comes.

-The question is — is that honesty enough to quell a fan base that, by the start of next season, will have gone 20 years without seeing their team make the playoffs?
+The question is — is that honesty enough to quell a fan base that, by the start of next season, will have gone 20 years without seeing its team make the playoffs?
 Because the patience is thin enough to floss with right now.

 Before the 2019 season, Dipoto announced his famous (infamous?) “step-back” plan, in which the M’s traded top players for prospects in an effort to rebuild.
 Before last season — long before COVID-19 flipped the country on its back — he again tempered expectations, correctly implying that the Mariners weren’t going to snap their postseason skid.